svenove/home-assistant-google-pollen/README.md

       action: navigate
       navigation_path: /dashboard-mushroom/pollen
   ```

+## FAQ
+### 1. Is the Google Pollen API free to use?
+Yes, there's a limit of 5000 requests per month before you have to pay anyting ([source](https://developers.google.com/maps/documentation/pollen/usage-and-billing)).
+The integration makes one call per 4 hours + any time you restart Home Assistant.
+Well below 5000 requests/month!

+### 2. Do I have to register a payment option, if I plan on using less than 5000 requests per month?
+Yes, but you can set a hard limit of request per day, so your sure it's never able to pass 5000 requests/month.

+### 3. When I look at my entities, they don't seem to have updated?
+The last update show on the entity states is the last time the entity changed value.
+If the value is the same after updating, the time is not changed.
+To see the last time the entity was indeed updated, look at the "last updated"-attribute on the entity.

 ## Contributions
 Thanks to [@actstorms](https://www.github.com/actstorms) for helping create the config flow (UI, instead of YAML)!